Tyrn/wei/the-insider-en.typ

 out.

-     Bemish  walked down where the  same two  counter-intelligence guys were meeting the division commander - colonel Rogov, short and sturdy like a ball bearing.
+     Bemish  walked down where the  same two  counter-intelligence guys were meeting the division commander---colonel Rogov, short and sturdy like a ball bearing.

      "I think," The colonel  said, "that Mr. Bemish should also take part in